 6. Chic Activewear

 I know that many would disagree with me, but I personally see no shame in wearing chic activewear while running errands, going to class, or studying.
 Other people will assume that you're on your way to or from the gym - and who knows, your ensemble might motivate you to make time to work out!
-Thick yoga pants are comfortable and provide a lot of coverage.
-Pair them with a v-neck tee, a sporty jacket, and a watch.
+Joggers are comfortable and provide a lot of coverage.
+Pair them with a tank, a sporty jacket, and a Fitbit.